 The 5E3's tone cap is an enormous 4,700pF which partly causes the strange tone and volume interaction we love about the 5E3.
 The problem is it's such a large capacitor it dips into the mid frequencies and cuts the highs and mids when turning down the tone control.

-Dropping the tone cap size down to around 820pF will leave the mid frequencies alone but allow you to cut the harshness some brighter guitar pickups exhibit.
+Dropping the tone cap size down to 680pF to 820pF will leave the mid frequencies alone but allow you to cut the harshness some brighter guitar pickups exhibit.